MoeraOrg/moeraorg.github.io/overview/authentication.md

 1. Alice starts the client.
 2. Alice enters the URL of her home node, her login and password.
-3. The client authorizes on the home node with login and password and gets the authorization token.
+3. The client authenticates on the home node with login and password and gets the authentication token.
 This token is stored on the client side and used in all interactions with the home node.
 4. Alice opens Bob's node with the client, writes a comment and clicks "Send".
 5. The client sends the comment to Alice's home node.